-Perched on the banks of the River Avon and steeped in a vibrant culture, Bristol is a city that offers dozens of small, quirky wedding venues you couldn’t have fathomed in your craziest wedding dreams.
+Perched on the banks of the River Avon and steeped in a vibrant culture lies the great city of Bristol.
+This city offers dozens of small, quirky wedding venues you couldn’t have imagined in your wildest wedding dreams.

-Not every couple wants a manor house wedding, paying thousands to have 800 of their ‘closest’ friends gawk at them.
-And not every couple yearns to be slap-bang in the middle of the countryside, surrounded by goats and sheep and mounds of manure.
+Not every couple wants a manor house wedding, paying thousands to have hundreds of their friends gawk at them.
+Moreover, not every couple yearns to be slap-bang in the middle of the countryside, surrounded by “odeur de farm”.

-We’ve compiled a list of eight of our favourite alternative Bristol venues to help you out.
+Therefore, we’ve compiled a list of eight of our favourite quirky and alternative Bristol venues to help you out.

 The Square Club